A common question we’re asked by business owners entering the digital space – how much does a website cost?

 This type of website may not serve your purpose if you want to scale your traffic and content or add new services/products.

 The other option is to go for a premium plan or WordPress.org and buy a premium theme.
-The cost here can go to a few hundred dollars.
+The cost of a website here can go to a few hundred dollars.

 DIY website building can be an affordable option if you are: